 In the first week I had four surgeries under general anasthetic while my right foot, knee, elbow, middle finger and shoulder were surgically cleaned of bacteria.

-Multiple times because I kept getting re-infected (doctors thought bacteria might have been hiding out in my titanium implant pinning my right tibia together) and were planning on pulling it out to get where they thought bacteria might be.
+Multiple times because I kept getting re-infected (doctors thought bacteria might have been hiding out beside the titanium bolt pinning my right tibia together) and were planning on pulling it out to get where they thought bacteria might be.

-But they didn't have to, because someone figured out it was colonising my heart and spreading from there - I had a 3.5 cm growth on my tricuspid valve.
+But they didn't have to, because someone figured out it was colonising my heart and spreading from there - I had a 3.5 cm colony on my tricuspid valve.

-So two months of intra-veinous Penicillin (luckily it was an ancestral strain still susceptible), a couple of embolisms into my lungs, a few other distracting complications, a month of recovery at Burwood (plus physiotherapy) to recover from losing 25 kilos of muscle (was quite gaunt) and two months after release I walk with a cane.
+So two months of intra-veinous Penicillin (luckily it was an ancestral strain still susceptible), a couple of embolisms into my lungs, a few other distracting complications (extreme anaemea, internal bleeding etc), a month of recovery at Burwood (plus physiotherapy) to recover from losing 25 kilos of muscle (was quite gaunt) and two months after release I walk with a cane.

 A St Bernard was brought around to cheer folks up at Burwood (I forget her name), a great big slobbery treat.